Below are frequently asked questions about the Plainsmen’s Prep program. Please contact Academic Support if you have

 What is the schedule for Plainsmen's Prep?

 Please see the Plainsmen’s Prep 2018 schedule here as an example.

 When does the program actually start?

 On Sunday, August 4, on-campus (residential) students will move into their assigned residence hall.
 There will be a “welcome social” that afternoon for students and their families to attend.
-Attendees will have access to select Academic Deans, faculty, student leaders, and staff at that time.
+Attendees will have the opportunity to meet Academic Deans, faculty, student leaders, and staff at that time.

 The Plainsmen’s Prep program will continue for students until mid-afternoon on Tuesday, Aug.
 13.